Frequently Asked Questions about Internships

 Q: AT WHAT POINT DURING MY COLLEGE CAREER SHOULD I DO AN INTERNSHIP/CO-OP?

-Ideally, students should consider obtaining internship/co-ops anytime after their first semester, freshmen year.
-Many students participate the year prior to graduation, although a student can participate at any point during their college career.
+Ideally, you should consider obtaining internship/co-ops anytime after your first semester, freshmen year.
+Many students participate the year prior to graduation, although you can participate at any point during your college career.

 Q: HOW LONG DOES AN INTERNSHIP/CO-OP LAST?

 The length of an internship/co-op depends on many factors.
 It can be a short 5-6 week experience, or it can be a lengthier 2 year experience, alternating between school semesters and working full-time.
 Click here for more info: Internships/Co-ops

 Q: WHEN IS THE BEST TIME OF YEAR TO DO AN INTERNSHIP?

 There is not a "best" time of year – it may depend on the employer's work requirements, your preferences, or may be somewhat pre-determined by academic major course requirements (e.g. if a course is required for graduation and is only offered at certain times during the academic year, it may be impossible to participate in an internship or co-op and take the required class at the same time if the course is only offered on campus).
 While some students may prefer to (or must) work during the summer, related internship/co-op experiences may be available throughout the school year, and the chances of "landing" a great internship/co-op experience may actually be better during the regular school year rather than summer, as the competition for available positions is usually less during the regular semesters.

 Q. HOW DO I FIND OUT ABOUT OBTAINING COURSE CREDIT?

 Come and visit with us in the Center for Career and Professional Development (located in DSU 2001), your academic advisor or the faculty member listed as teaching the internship co-op course within your academic major for information about course credit.